Skip to main content

 The Principle of Voluntary Engagement

 A central pillar of these privacy rules is the concept of voluntary participation.
-For any wellness program to request from you or your spouse, the process must be free from coercion.
+For any wellness program to request health information from you or your spouse, the process must be free from coercion.
 This principle is upheld by placing strict limits on the financial incentives that can be offered.

 The value of a reward for participation is carefully capped to ensure that your family’s decision to share personal health data is a choice, not an economic necessity.
 This safeguard is a direct acknowledgment of the sensitive nature of the information being requested and the potential for pressure in an employer-employee relationship.